EQ Filter Slope Myths: Why Steeper Isn’t Always Better

 Because slopes don’t just shape the frequency –

-They shape the character, phase behaviour, and perception of the sound.
+They shape the character, phase behaviour, and ultimately how we perceive the sound.

 EQ Slope Myths – Quick Recap